 If the retinal detachment is large, the hyperechoic membrane will be tethered to the optic nerve.
 However, if the retinal detachment is small or not near the optic nerve, the hyperechoic membrane will be tethered closely to the back wall of the eye and will not move much with eye movement.
 It is important to scan the eye in multiple axes (transverse and sagittal) to detect small retinal detachments.

-See below for retinal detachment image and video.
+See below for an ocular ultrasound retinal detachment image and video.
 Notice how the retinal detachment is tethered to the optic nerve as the patient moves their eye.

 Posterior Vitreous Detachment (PVD)